turulomio/unogenerator/INSTALL.md

 In some distros you need to install Python LibreOffice bindings too (python3-uno)

+If you are using a python virtual environmet change `include-system-site-packages = false` in your pyvenv.conf file to allow to access libreoffice python bindings from your OS

 Here you can find installation methods for some Linux distributions

 ## Gentoo Linux